conviva-nsolanki/eco-js-readme/README.md

         appVersion: "1.1.0"
     });
 ```
-**appId** - A string value used to distinguish your applications.
-Simple values that are unique across all of your integrated platforms work best here.
+**appId** - A string value that uniquely identifies your app across platforms.
 For example: `"WEB App"`, `"LGTV Web App"`.

 **convivaCustomerKey** - A string to identify a specific customer account.
-Different keys should be used for development/debug versus production environments.
-Find your keys on the My Profile page in [Pulse](https://pulse.conviva.com/app/profile/applications).
+Use different keys for dev and prod.
+Find them in [Pulse](https://pulse.conviva.com/app/profile/applications) under My Profile (_Conviva login required_).

 **appVersion** - Set app version in string format.

 ### 3. Set the User ID
 User ID is a unique identifier used to distinguish individual viewers or devices.
-For example, `crypto.randomUUID()`.
-If the [Conviva Video Sensor](https://github.com/Conviva/conviva-js-coresdk) is integrated, set it to the same value as the **Viewer ID** reported for Video.
+If using [Conviva Video Sensor](https://github.com/Conviva/conviva-js-coresdk), match it with the **Viewer ID**.

 ```js
 import { setUserId } from '@convivainc/conviva-js-appanalytics';